 Keeping Seniors Safe in the Bathroom

 Every 11 seconds, an older adult is treated in the emergency room for injuries resulting from a fall.
 It’s estimated that 80% of these falls happen in the bathroom.
-Fall-related injuries can range from minor cuts, scrapes, and bruises to more severe injuries, including broken bones, hip fractures, head contusions, and even spinal cord injury.
+Fall-related injuries can range from minor cuts, scrapes, and bruises to more severe injuries, including broken bones, hip fractures, head contusions, spinal cord injury, and sometimes death.

 It’s easy to understand why bathrooms are particularly hazardous for seniors.
 Bathrooms tend to have slippery surfaces and nothing to grasp in order to prevent falls.

 As we age, reduced muscle strength and balance can make falls more common, and those with a history of falls have an even greater risk of falling again.
 In the bathroom, this can occur when stepping into and exiting the tub or shower; when reaching for a towel bar, sink top, or other objects for balance when walking; and when sitting down and getting up from the toilet.